top of page

 POEM INTRODUCTION:

-The poem "The Rhodora” which is also known as ‘The Rhodora, On Being Asked, Whence Is the Flower” written by the great American poet Ralph Waldo Emerson was written in the year 1834.
+The poem "The Rhodora” which is also known as ‘The Rhodora, On Being Asked, Whence Is the Flower” was written by the great American poet Ralph Waldo Emerson in the year 1834.
 It appeared in his collection called “Poems” in 1847.
 The whole poem is about the blossoming shrub Rhodora.
 He praises its beauty beyond the world-renowned beautiful flower ‘Rose’ he addresses it, “O rival of the rose!”
 Read and be merry.

 POEM